LagKV: Lag-Relative Information of the KV Cache Tells Which Tokens Are Important: Methodology

-\item Partition the rest KV after the sink part with lag size $L$.
+\item Skip the compression if the length of the rest KV after the static part is less than $2L$, where we denote the lag size as $L$.

+\item Partition the rest KV with $L$.
 If it's not divisible by $L$, the modulo of it will be added to the sliding window.

 \item Recursively compute the KV cache score.
-Use the next partition as a reference, calculate token-wise max and min from the reference then use max-min to normalize the Key and Value states respectly.
+Use the next partition as a reference, calculate token-wise max and min from the reference then use max-min to normalize the Key and Value states respectively.
 After the KV are normalized, calculate the channel-wise standard deviation then softmax.
 The equations are formally like:

-where $p$ denotes the partition index, $i$ represents the head index and $seq$ for the sequence axis.
-Since the last partition has no reference can be used.
-It will serve as another part of the sliding window.
+where $Z$ is one of $\{K, V\}$, $p$ denotes the partition index, $i$ represents the head index and $seq$ for the sequence axis.
+Since the last partition has no reference can be used, our method will naturally have a sliding window with at least size $L$.

 \item Sum the scores of Key and Value to get the final score of each token: